CollinHeist/TitleCardMaker/docs/getting_started/creating_cards.md

 Title Cards.
 We'll be creating Title Card in order to showcase the effects of our Templates, as well as show how these Cards can be further customized.

-!!! warning "Example Series"
+!!! example "Example Series"

-    This part of the tutorial will refer to Breaking Bad as the example Series.
+    This part of the tutorial will refer to _Breaking Bad_ as the example Series.
-    Those who decided to Sync a Series _other than_ Breaking Bad can still follow these steps, just apply them to whatever Series you chose.
+    Those who decided to Sync a Series __other than__ _Breaking Bad_ can still
+    follow these steps, just apply them to whatever Series you chose.

 ## Instructions
 ### Episode Data
-1. Go to the Breaking Bad Series configuration page - you can quickly access it by searching for the title in the top left search bar (next to the TCM logo).
+1. Go to the _Breaking Bad_ Series configuration page - you can quickly access it by searching for the title in the top left search bar (next to the TCM logo).

 2. Just below the poster is a set of action buttons.
 Click the `Refresh Episode Data` button.
 TCM will now query your global Episode Data Source for new